davidseitz/JavaMostAdvancedMylittlePonyWars/README.md

 To add a new Unit:

-	1. CHOOSE a TAG Name for the .unit file
+	1. CHOOSE a TAG Name for the .unit file {TAG}.unit
 	2. ADD .unit file in /unit_stats following the orders in the /modification/unit_file_template.txt file
 	3. ADD .png file in /units in format: {TAG}{FACTION (E/R)}.png for both Factions
 	4. ADD every change to /modification/default_values.txt for Documentation